Tahoe South Blog

-South Lake Tahoe’s local mountain biking community is constantly working on improving trails to make your riding experience the best possible.
-During your visit, check out the Tahoe Area Mountain Biking Association for ways to get involved, detailed maps with GPS coordinates and much more!
+South Lake Tahoe’s local mountain biking community is constantly working on improving bike trails to make your riding experience the best possible.
+During your visit, check out the Tahoe Area Mountain Biking Association for ways to get involved, detailed maps with GPS coordinates and much more.

 - The Flume Trail is a Tahoe classic with breathtaking views over Lake Tahoe's Eastern Shore.
 See for yourself why this trail is so frequently photographed for magazines.
 Named for the wooden flume which transported water and logs to Virginia City, Nevada during the Comstock silver mining boom of the mid-1800s, the Flume Trail has been labeled one of Western America's Top 10 routes.
 The trail begins at Spooner Lake, ascends five miles to Marlette Lake, where the actual Flume Trail begins.
 A 4-1/2 mile long narrow single-track departs from the west end of the lake, following the ridge to the north nearly 2,000 feet above Lake Tahoe.
 Total Trail Distance: 22 miles